 urlProvider, as specified in Step 2: Configure the OAuth provider.

 Inside this route you can retrieve the OAuthAccessTokenResponse object using the

 OAuthAccessTokenResponse allows you to access a token and other parameters returned by the OAuth server.

 In this example, the following actions are performed after receiving a token:

 The token is saved in a Session, which content can be accessed inside other routes.

 The user is redirected to the next route where a request to Google API is made.

 If the requested route is not found, the user is redirected to the

 After receiving a token inside the redirect route and saving it to a session, you can make the request to external APIs using this token.
 The code snippet below shows how to use the HttpClient to make such a request and get a user's information by sending this token in the

-You can find the complete runnable example here: auth-oauth-google.
+For the complete runnable example, see auth-oauth-google.